mayuan05/mayuan05.github.io/_pages/about.md

 I am an associate professor in the Institute of Information Engineering, Chinese Acadamy of Sciences (IIE-CAS).
 I received Bachelor’s Degree from the Tsinghua University (THU) and received Ph.D. from the University of Chinese Acadamy of Sciences (UCAS).

 My research interests lie in cryptographic engineering, especially in：
-* design and testing of random number generators,
+* Design and testing of random number generators,
-* hardware implemenation of cryptographic algorithms, including ECC and post-quantum cryptography.
+* Hardware implemenation of cryptographic algorithms, including ECC and post-quantum cryptography,
-* testing and evaluation techniques for cryptographic module and cryptographic systems.
+* Testing and evaluation techniques for cryptographic module and cryptographic systems.

 Latest Publications